 VisibilityOne Joins Logitech Collaboration Program

-VisibilityOne and Logitech, together have integrated a comprehensive remote monitoring and management tool.
+VisibilityOne and Logitech Have Integrated a Remote Monitoring and Management Service Simplifying Management for IT Teams and Enhancing User Experience

-VisibilityOne's UI is our single source of truth for solving complex video collaboration issues.
-We've realized a huge reduction in faults, alongside a compelling ROI.”LOS ANGELES, CALIFORNIA, UNITED STATES, May 30, 2024 /EINPresswire.com/ -- VisibilityOne announced today that it has joined the Logitech Collaboration Program (LCP).
-Together, VisibilityOne and Logitech have integrated a comprehensive remote monitoring and management tool, The combined offering delivers unparalleled visibility and control over video conferencing environments, simplifying management for IT teams and enhancing user experience.
+At Logitech, we're dedicated to providing seamless and reliable video collaboration solutions.
+This solution empowers IT teams to ensure a frustration-free video conferencing experience for end-users.”GLENDALE, CA, UNITED STATES, June 4, 2024 /EINPresswire.com/ -- VisibilityOne announced today that it has joined the Logitech Collaboration Program (LCP).
+Together, VisibilityOne and Logitech have integrated a comprehensive remote monitoring and management service.
+The combined offering delivers unparalleled visibility and control over video conferencing environments, simplifying management for IT teams and enhancing user experience.

 Enhanced Management and Reduced Downtime